octalmage/robotjs/README.md

 I [plan on](https://github.com/octalmage/robotjs/issues/64) using node-pre-gyp to make this process easier.

 ## Examples
-Get the mouse location and move it.
+Get the mouse position, move it, then click.

 ```JavaScript
 var robot = require("robotjs");